pnnl/tesp/install/Linux/Ubuntu_build.rst

 #.
 Build and test the Ubuntu installer as described in the previous subsection.
 By default, InstallBuilder puts the installer into *~/src/tesp/install/tesp_core*, which is the right place for a Docker build.

 This Docker build process layers two images.
-The first image contains the required system and Python packages for TESP, on top of Ubuntu 18.04, producing *tesp_foundation*
+The first image contains the required system and Python packages for TESP, on top of Ubuntu 18.04, producing *tesp_foundation*.
+(In what follows, substitute your own DockerHub user name for *temcderm*)

 ::

  cd ~/src/tesp/install/tesp_foundation
- sudo docker build -t="temcderm/tesp_foundation:0.6.3" .
+ sudo docker build -t="temcderm/tesp_foundation:1.0.0" .

 This process takes a while to complete.
 The second image starts from *tesp_foundation* and layers on the TESP components.
 Primarily, it runs the Linux installer script inside the Docker container.
 It will check for current versions of the